python-unsam/Programacion_en_Python_UNSAM/Notas/06_Plt_Especificacion_y_Documentacion/06_matplotlib_basico.md

  Notá (vas a tener que mirar muy de cerca) que los ejes tapan los trazos de las funciones seno y coseno, y éstas tapan los valores escritos sobre los ejes.
 Si ésto fuera una publicación quedaría feo.

- Podemos hacer mas grandes las marcas y los textos y ajustar sus propiedades de modo que tengan sean semi-transparentes.
+ Podemos hacer más grandes las marcas y los textos y ajustar sus propiedades de modo que tengan sean semi-transparentes.
 Esto nos permitirá ver un poco mejor los datos y los textos.

  [oski]: # ( ---- la verdad es que la diferencia es casi imperceptible ----The tick labels are now hardly visible because of the blue and red lines.
 We can make them bigger and we can also adjust their properties such that they’ll be rendered on a semi-transparent white background.
 This will allow us to see both the data and the labels. )